Smirow/equilibre/README.md

 ./equilibre.out

 /* Compile tests */
 make test // You can compile tests regardless of the app

 /* Run tests */
 ./test.out

+/* Create the Documentation */
+make doc // The documentation doc.pdf is generated in the root directory

 ```